TommasoSitzia/pantrop-stand-growth/README.md

 It:

-- reads `data/dbhage.xlsx`
+* reads `data/dbhage.xlsx`;
-- harmonises age and DBH values by prioritising exact values and otherwise using reported means
+* harmonises age and DBH values by prioritising exact values and otherwise using reported means;
-- computes optional observation-level weights when uncertainty or sample-size information is available
+* computes optional observation-level weights when uncertainty or sample-size information is available;
-- restricts the main modelling dataset to `age ≤ 40`
+* restricts the main modelling dataset to age ≤ 40 years;
-- fits pooled Chapman–Richards models using:
+* fits pooled Chapman–Richards models using:

-  - unweighted fit
-  - capped-weighted fit
-  - weighted fit
+  * an unweighted fit used as the principal general DBH reference;
+  * a capped-weighted fit;
+  * a fully weighted fit;
+  * a study-balanced fit;
-- uses k-means on taxon mean DBH at ages `≤ 15` to derive DBH growth classes
+* uses k-means clustering on taxon mean DBH at ages ≤ 15 years to derive empirical slow, medium, and fast growth classes;
-- fits class-specific Chapman–Richards models for:
-  - slow
-  - medium
-  - fast growth classes
+* fits Chapman–Richards relationships to the slow and medium growth classes;
+* compares Chapman–Richards, power, and log-linear alternatives for the fast DBH class;
+* uses a non-asymptotic power relationship as the selected fast-class representation within its observed age range;
+* evaluates parameter uncertainty;
+* evaluates the distribution and influence of observation-level weights;
+* quantifies study dominance;
+* performs leave-one-study-out validation;
+* evaluates sensitivity of the growth-class classification to alternative thresholds;
+* evaluates sensitivity to reporting level;
-- writes figures, diagnostics, and summary tables
+* writes figures, diagnostic plots, predictions, and summary tables.

+The fast DBH power relationship is intended for interpretation within the observed age domain and is not used for unsupported long-term extrapolation.

 ### `scripts/height_age_analysis.R`